 Over 5 million Australians (1 in 4 people aged 15 years or over) experience bladder or bowel control problems

-The following people have shared their stories of living with or caring for someone with incontinence.
-If you’d like to share your story, please consider posting on our online support forum.
-Your experience and advice could make a huge difference to someone in a similar situation.
+The following people have shared their stories of living with or caring for someone with incontinence in Bridge magazine.
+Reading the experience and advice of others can make a huge difference to someone in a similar situation.

 Ever wondered if your doctor or health specialist truly understands the debilitating effect incontinence has on your life?
 Associate Professor Michael Murray does.
 We spoke with him about his own compelling,very personal post-surgery story.

 David was in his 50s when he started to wake up multiple times during the night, needing to pass urine.
 It was a call with the National Continence Helpline and a simple afternoon lie-down that helped.

 After experiencing a traumatic childbirth injury and pelvic organ prolapse, Stephanie Thompson’s direction in life was changed.
 Now a published author and advocate, Stephanie is on a mission to continue opening the conversation about pelvic health and childbirth.